bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Read more about necessary configuration settings in the `Configuration`_ section below.

 Under the *Instances* section of the main navigation menu there is a list of instances.
-In the upper-right corner click "Create Instance" and choose the module from the drop-down.
+In the upper-right corner click "Create Instance" and choose the module from the drop-down list.
 This is the module an instance will be created for.

 .. figure:: _static/CreateInstance_Type1.png